northeastern-rc/rc-public-documentation/docs/source/02_first_steps/02_connect_mac.md

 ### Passwordless ssh

-You need to setup passwordless ssh to ensure that GUI-based applications will launch without any issues.
+You need to set up passwordless ssh to ensure that GUI-based applications will launch without any issues.
 You also need to make sure that your keys are added to the authorized.key file.
 This needs to be done anytime you regenerate your keys.
 If you're having an issue with opening an application that need X11 forwarding, such as MATLAB or Schrodinger, and you recently regenerated your keys, make sure to add your keys to the authorized.key file.

 :::{note}

-> Errors that you can see on both Mac and Windows when launching a GUI-based program include the following:
+Errors that you can see on both Mac and Windows when launching a GUI-based program include the following:
 >
 > `Error: unable to open display localhost:19.0`
 >